 For every errand you don’t have to go on, that’ll be more time you can have in your day for other tasks.

 This tip might surprise you if you implement it:

 If you’ve ever thought about trying to lose weight, you might have heard about counting calories…

 But have you ever counted your minutes?

 Talking about really tracking how you spend every minute at a granular level.
 As a parent working from home, your time is more valuable than ever before.

-Without a system for strategically monitoring your time, it’s so easy to get distracted by a social media rabbit hole or thinking about what home projects you need to work on.
+Without a system for strategically monitoring your time, it’s too easy to get distracted by a social media rabbit hole of thinking about what home projects you need to work on.

 A simple fix for this is time blocking out what you want to achieve.